Waahan/FirstGame/README.md

 First Game
 ---------

-My first project in c++. based off https://www.parallelrealities.co.uk/tutorials/
+My first project in c++. based off https://www.parallelrealities.co.uk/tutorials/.

+To use this you must edit the cmakelists file to include your SDL2 iamge libary

 Installing on linux
 --------